 Cryptococcosis is a fungal infection caused by inhaling the fungus Cryptococcus neoformans, which is primarily found in soils enriched with pigeon droppings.
-In moist or desiccated pigeon dropping, Cryptococcus neoformans may remain viable for 2 years or longer.
+In moist or desiccated pigeon dropping, C. neoformans may remain viable for 2 years or longer.

-Infection is primarily through inhalation of Cryptococcus spores released from soil and bird droppings.
+Infection is primarily through inhalation of cryptococcus spores released from soil and bird droppings.
 It occurs in both humans and animals, but animal-to-human and human-to-human transmission via respiratory droplets has not been documented.
 Transmission via organ transplantation has been reported when infected donor organs were used.
 Infection via cuts through the skin is not common but may occur.

 The signs and symptoms of the disease are dependent on the site of infection.
 There are several main sites of infection.

 The following laboratory and radiology tests are performed to assist in the diagnosis of cryptococcal disease.

 Treatment of cryptococcal disease depends on the patient’s immunological status and the site of infection.
 It is based on the following categories of infection.